 Machine learning and AI are capable of powering automation that acts as a virtual full-time employee.
 Yet, until now, most machine learning applications in healthcare have been limited.
 AKASA is leading the charge in changing how we think about machine learning and AI in the healthcare space, and are applying it. directly to the revenue cycle.

-Revenue cycle operations are an area ripe with opportunity, but one that has historically been underserved by these technologies.
-AI/ML innovation has either been designed for other industries and adapted to healthcare with limited success or designed to address a limited scope of revenue cycle operations.
+Revenue cycle processes are an area ripe with opportunity, but one that has historically been underserved by these technologies.
+AI/ML innovation has either been designed for other industries and adapted to healthcare with limited success or designed to address a limited scope of the healthcare revenue cycle.

-Before diving into the technology, Amy Raymond, Head of Revenue Cycle Operations at AKASA, sought to contextualize the evolution of revenue cycle technology.
+Before diving into the technology, Amy Raymond, VP of revenue cycle operations at AKASA, sought to contextualize the evolution of revenue cycle technology.
 Raymond has spent her entire career in medical billing, starting at a family friend’s medical billing company in 1995.
 Her work involved “sorting correspondence and returned claims, reading the letters the insurance companies had attached, and entering them onto a spreadsheet to be worked,” she explained.
 Greenbar paper was popular “because they had plenty of room for people to write their notes on it.”

 These experiences typified what Raymond characterized as the “Manual” stage of staffing for revenue cycle technology.
 Next, a degree of integration and “automation” took place in the “Staff Augmentation” phase as Excel Spreadsheets and later, electronic health records (EHRs) entered the picture.

 Understanding “automation” presented a challenge as Raymond transitioned from an analogue to a digital world.
 Knowing limitations of an IT department, discovering what bots could and could not do, and finding out how EHRs weren’t built for automation.
 “We not only saw the revenue cycle evolve and change, but we have seen the types of automation available to us evolve as well,” Raymond said.